sunng87/ring-jetty9-adapter/README.md

 9.2.
 However, rj9a tracks most recent Jetty release and offers additional features like http/2 and websocket.

+From 0.12, we ship [conscrypt](https://conscrypt.org) TLS
+implementation by default, which offers better performance and compatibility.
+(Note that conscrypt only works on OpenJDK at the moment)

 ## Usage

 ### Leiningen